 Ecosulis Biodiversity Assessment Specialist

-Sara has over 10 years experience working in the environmental sector.
-Over the last four years she has specialised in designing and implementing biodiversity monitoring schemes for a range of clients and stakeholders, including Bristol and Essex Water, and Clinton Devon Estates.
+Sara has over 11 years experience working in the environmental sector.
+Over the last four years she has specialised in designing and implementing biodiversity monitoring schemes for a range of clients and stakeholders, including Brecon Beacons National Park, the National Trust and Forestry Commission.
 This work has included developing innovative tools that can improve biodiversity monitoring, including biodiversity and health assessment, the biodiversity assessment of species reintroductions and land management practice, and the Biodiversity Quality Calculator.

 Sara is interested in trophic rewilding, particularly the use of keystone species to restore natural processes and ecosystems.
 She is currently undertaking biodiversity monitoring on a range of schemes, including habitat restoration projects and beaver and pine marten reintroductions.
+Sara is hoping that here work will assist with restoring ecological processes, as well as biodiversity, within our natural areas in the UK and globally for the benefit of wildlife and people.
 She has also worked on several schemes to measure the impact of natural grazing on biodiversity, and helped several water companies with the biodiversity asset assessment of their landholdings.
 Sara is currently developing models to assess where landscape-scale ecological restoration projects (including species reintroductions) could be undertaken within the UK.

 "I'm really excited to be working in my specialised field right now," she says.
 "We seem to be at a turning point where innovative methods of reversing the trend in biodiversity decline, and recovering nature through species reintroductions and changes in management, are really gaining momentum."